stevedonovan/gentle-intro/readme.md

 And this in fact was a deliberate decision, since languages like Haskell have such powerful type inference that there are hardly any explicit type names.
-It's a case of the language being somewhat more intelligent than its users, since it's good Haskell style to put in a comment giving the function types.
-Again, Explicit is Good.
+It's a case of the language being somewhat more intelligent than its users, since it's good Haskell style to put in a comment giving the function argument types.
+This feels self-defeating.

 Here is a simple user-defined function: